k78ma/quartz/content/ML/2D Convolution Example.md

 ---
-title: 2D Convolution Operation
+title: 2D Convolution Example
 tags:
   - ml
-date: 2024-02-02
+date: 2026-02-13
-aliases:
+aliases: 2d convolution example
 ---
 2D convolutions are the most common due to their application in images; they are an element-wise multiplication and summation.
 For example, for the convolution in the diagram below, we have: